 Any erroneous reflection upon the character, standing or reputation of any person, firm or corporation that may appear in the Enterprise will be corrected upon being brought to the attention of the Publisher.
-LIFE IN OUR WELFARE STATE U. S. News & World Rethy article to "Life In The in the pocketbook.
-'Welfare State' - Now And In The Future."
-The "welfare rich man's tax - people of magazine recounts it: "Fed- now, as Citizens Public Exeral welfare today is a vast penditure Survey observes, program that grows in leaps.
-In a few years, welfare has Revenue Service reaches out grown from a small program to nearly everybody." to become the second-mostexpensive in the government. story: Of the total federal tax, number of people getting per cent.
+LIFE IN OUR WELFARE STATE port recently devoted a leng- lions of us feel a sad flatness thy article to "Life In The in the pocketbook. magazine recounts it: "Fed- now, as Citizens Public Exeral welfare today is a vast penditure Survey observes, program that grows in leaps. "the long arm of the Internal In a few years, welfare has Revenue Service reaches out grown from a small program to nearly everybody." to become the second-most- Here's the cold statistical expensive in the government. story: Of the total federal tax, Only national defense costs people who earn under \$5,000 number of people getting per cent.
 The \$10,000-\$15,000 some form of government earners pay 11 per cent.
 The help has grown to 23 million \$15,000-\$50,000 people pay 17 annually.
 Cost of the program per cent.
-And the real big inthis year alone will be \$22 come group - \$50,000 and cost of veterans' benefits."
-Next year, the magazine adds, are favored - income tax Communist world he's truly can teachers, school boards, the cost will be \$26 billion if rates reach a top bracket of the forgotten man. present Administration pro- 91 per cent.
-It simply reflects With 30 million more the finest education system government - and what we can afford.
+And the real big in- big case in almost any field.
+Supporters of federal inthis year alone will be \$22 come group - \$50,000 and But when it comes to serving tervention in public school billion.
+This doesn't include over - pays only 12 per cent. the consumer, this is only the education are downgrading cost of veterans' benefits."
+Next year, the magazine adds, posals for more welfare are approved. government - and what we can afford.
 The cost of welfare is fast becoming insupportable.
 AN EXTRA SERVICE at no extra cost You can see and feel the difference